Allain18/pol/README.md

 `atan` : Replace the last number in the stack with the arc tangent of itself (measured in radians)

+`torad` : Convert the last number from degree to radian

+`todeg` : Convert the last number from radian to degree

 `switch` : Switch the last 2 numbers of the stack

 `del` : Delete the last number in the stack